 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to make Instant Pot ham and bean soup
+Check out how to make Instant Pot ham and bean soup with these simple step-by-step instructions:

 Turn your Instant Pot to Saute mode and set the timer for 5 minutes.